-Insights: What is sustainable communication?
+Insights: what is sustainable communication?

 Every two months we explore an important sustainability topic with our MAp community.
 With boutique and independent hoteliers, investors, consultants, students and other players in the hospitality industry in mind, we make our bi-monthly The Sustainable Hotel Insights as actionable and practical as possible.
 If you would like to receive these insights straight into your inbox and join the community, aka join us on the journey to a more purposeful and hospitable Planet, register here!